Disneyland Day 2!!! Get excited.

 Then we rode Roger Rabbit’s Car Too Spin.
 Yay.
 I was soooooo excited this one was still open.
 Super fun.
 And super spinny.

-Then we explored Toontown a little bit.
+We then explored Toontown a little bit.
 Digging the relaxed pace of this morning.
-This section of the park was relativel empty so we felt like we kind of had the place to ourselves.
+This section of the park was relatively empty so we felt like we kind of had the place to ourselves.

 We even saw Gepetto!!

 And then…we ran into this guy.
 Pluto is THE BEST.

 Ugh favorite Disney character followed by favorite Star Wars character?
 Yes please.
 Owen played rock paper scissors with him too but on “shoot,” he pulled a crossbow.
 Amazing.